 Your planting and harvesting times range for different species.
 When you’re planting, it is wise to consider mostly planting perennials to lighten your load on the maintenance side.
 However, you need to think about when they may bear fruit.

-If you are wise, you can maximise your yield using crop rotation – harnessing the benefits of the plant that came before it – such as potatoes loosening soil for leeks and onions to follow; or sowing peas and beans to provide nitrogen in the soil for the brassicas that follow.
+If you are wise, you can maximize your yield using crop rotation – harnessing the benefits of the plant that came before it – such as potatoes loosening soil for leeks and onions to follow; or sowing peas and beans to provide nitrogen in the soil for the brassicas that follow.

 Step 6.
 The Rule of Three